MahmutRuzi/mahmutruzi.github.io/_posts/2021-02-07-What-is-superhydrophobicity.md

 date: 2022-12-05
 permalink: /posts/2021/02/2021-02-07-What-is-superhydrophobicity/
 ---
 This is a cross-post of [a post I wrote](https://medium.com/@mahmutruzi/super-hydrophobic-coatings-what-are-they-and-how-they-work-eeb9a6f91966) in medium.
+In this post I try to explain superhydrophobicity in plain langauge.

 Have you heard of Neverwet or UltraEverDry?
 These are commercial consumer superhydrophobic coatings, and they are cheap.
 You can buy a bottle of Neverwet spray at Amazon for just over 1 $ per ounce.